mrtedgeesq/docker-nemp-example/README.md

 ## TODO

-Remove db access stuff from api.js file and put in it's own file.
+Remove db access stuff from api.js file and put in its own file.